Risk Factors Dashboard

 We use third parties to assist us in providing services to our customers, and these third parties may not perform as expected.

-Risks Pertaining to Data and Data Security
+Risks Pertaining to Technology, Data and Data Security

 The use of AI carries considerable risks, and we cannot guarantee the achievement of intended outcomes.
 As an evolving technology, AI may occasionally produce incomplete or misleading results.
 Despite training and risk management efforts, there is a possibility that employees might misuse AI, either intentionally or unintentionally.
 Additionally, given the nature of our citizen-facing services, we are vulnerable to potential adversarial attacks.
 Should our AI generate suboptimal or contentious outcomes, or if public perception of AI shifts negatively due to perceived risks, we may encounter operational challenges, competitive disadvantages, legal liabilities, reputational harm, or other business impacts.